znuny/manual/source/concepts/groups/index.rst

 =================

 Each group grants permissions using the flags found in :ref:`pagenavigation annexes_permissions`.

+Important: **rw does not equal admin**.
+It applies only to the specific object (queue, module, field, etc.) that the group's permission covers.

 How Groups Connect to Other Znuny Concepts
 ==========================================